Skip to content

 This could mean moving from Basic or Bronze Hospital Cover to Silver or Gold Hospital Cover.

-They decide on Silver Hospital Cover because it includes Heart and Vascular System and Joint Reconstructions.
-Although it does not include Joint Replacements, this is the best option because it falls within their budget.
+They decide on Silver Hospital Cover that covers them both because it includes Heart and Vascular System and Joint Reconstructions.
+Although it does not include Joint Replacements, they decide this is the best option because it falls within their budget.

-Kate and Esther are a couple.
+Kate and Esther are a couple living together.
 Kate is 55 and Esther is 57.
 Kate earns $184,000 a year and Esther earns $173,000.
-They are considering private health insurance because both their mothers had breast cancer and both their fathers had cataract surgery.
+They are considering Private Health Insurance because both their fathers had cataract surgery.
 Esther’s family also has a history of diabetes.

-Bronze Hospital Cover includes Chemotherapy, Radiotherapy and Immunotherapy, Breast Surgery and Diabetes Management and Silver Hospital Cover also includes Plastic and Reconstructive Surgery (medically necessary).
-However, they decide on Gold Hospital Cover because it also includes:
+Bronze Hospital Cover includes Diabetes Management.
+However, they decide on Gold Hospital Cover that covers them both because it also includes:

 – Cataracts